 - 1. Only domestic dogs can be shown.
 Wolf and wolf hybrids are not permitted. - All dogs exhibited must be six months of age by the date of the show.
 This includes Pilot Dog puppies and other assistance dogs.
-Dogs exhibited in Agility must be 18 months or older on or before August 8, 2020.
+Dogs exhibited in Agility must be 18 months or older on or before the first day of the agility trial.
 Proof of age is the burden of the exhibitor or exhibitor's immediate family.
 Dogs not meeting this age requirement cannot be shown. - 3.
 Dogs shown at the Ohio State Fair Dog Show must be the same project dogs taken by 4-H members at the county level.